 We invite you to join us for a speaker series focusing on how Christians can engage faith and culture in today’s world.
 There is no cost to attend.
-Each speaker will present at Concordia Lutheran Church from 7:00 pm - 8:30 pm, which includes Q&A. This event is open to everyone, so we encourage you to share this invitation with your friends and neighbors.
+Each speaker will present at Concordia Lutheran Church from 7:00-8:30 p.m., which includes Q&A. This event is open to everyone so we encourage you to share this invitation with your friends and neighbors.

 A speaker series from Concordia Lutheran Church Kirkwood